Table of Contents

 The Border Collie’s story is linked to a series of invasions in Britain, first by the Romans and then by the Vikings.

-Roman and Viking herding dogs bred together resulted in Border Collies, which mid-sized athletic, agile herders.
+Roman and Viking herding dogs bred together resulted in Border Collies, which are mid-sized, athletic, agile herders.

 Some believe Border Collies are the finest herding dogs in the world.
 Perhaps the breed’s most famous fan was Queen Victoria.